 In 2019 we created our sister organization Coopdanza, Inc/Colombia seeking to re-connect and exchange efforts of communities North/South.
 We want to exchange and create a network or a sisterhood of tribes and communities, rural and urban, especially women and children supporting each other.

 Coopdanza, Inc/Colombia in an Artistic Residency at the Universidad de Antioquia and its Facultad de Artes, were funded by The Ministry of Culture of Colombia a grant to domestic touring of the reposition of the first part of Kiwe/Uaque en el SuR to participate with Teatro La Guagua in Pasto, Colombia, during the Carnaval de Negros y Blancos.
-The Complete piece will premiere in March at the Teatro Universitario Camilo Torres.
+The Complete piece premiered in March 14th at the Teatro Universitario Camilo Torres.